tomoqt/Tesi/README.md

      different tokenization strategies, similar to what was done with [pythia](https://arxiv.org/abs/2304.01373).
 This could kind of be a project of its own (just training a family of models with different tokenization)
+5. (Optional) What if we viewed this more as a ~ pre/midtraining task specifically made for VLMs?
+Risky but possibly interesting.

 **Related Work**